Minor in Speech-Language Pathology

 Real-World Applications

-The Minor in Speech-Language Pathology equips students with essential skills relevant to many professional environments, particularly those involving education, healthcare, and support services.
-With training in communication disorders, students can work alongside professionals in schools, therapy clinics, and healthcare facilities.
+The Minor in Speech-Language Pathology equips students with valuable skills applicable to a variety of professional settings, particularly in education, healthcare, and support services.
+With foundational training in communication disorders, students are prepared to collaborate with professionals in schools, therapy clinics, and healthcare facilities.

-The Minor in Speech Language Pathology program introduces terminology, concepts, and practical skills required at the advanced level.
-Students will understand how communication affects quality of life and be ready to advocate for and support individuals with communication needs across the lifespan.
+The program introduces essential terminology, core concepts, and practical skills that support advanced study and professional work.
+Students gain a deeper understanding of how communication impacts quality of life and are prepared to advocate for and support individuals with communication needs across the lifespan.

 Stay Ahead of the Curve